erikphansen/olc-marketing/content/_index.md

 For about a dollar a day — $30/month, to be precise — your entire community gets access.
 There are no ads.
 There's no collecting unnecessary personal info or other creepiness.
 It's just me, a solo developer running an honest business.

 The first 30 days are free, so [start setting up your community](https://app.ourlittlecommunity.org/users/sign_up).
-And I'd love it if you'd <a href="mailto:suggestions@ourlittlecommunity.org"> let me know what you think</a>.
+And I'd love it if you'd [let me know what you think](mailto:suggestions@ourlittlecommunity.org).